ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 $['shipment']['packages'][0]['weight_details']['weight_in_grams']
 ```

-#### Dictionaries
+##### Dictionaries

-Generally dot and bracket notation can be used but in case when dictionary key contains dot in key name you have to use bracket notation only.
+Generally, a dot and bracket notation can be used, but in case a dictionary key contains a dot, you have to use bracket notation - see the third example.
 ```code
 $.shipment.metadata.isBrexit
 $.shipment.metadata['isBrexit']